-At least 40 percent of all Lottery ticket sales are statutorily required to be returned to players as prizes.
-However, through FY2003, the overall prize percentage has been approximately 54 percent.
-To the beneficiary funds, the Lottery transfers the greater of (a) the amount that was transferred in FY2003 or (b) an amount that is at least 22% and no more than 25% of sales.
+At least 40% of all Lottery ticket sales are statutorily required to be returned to players as prizes.
+However, in each of the last three fiscal years, over 58% of total sales were returned as prizes.
+To beneficiary funds, the Lottery transfers the greater of (a) the amount that was transferred in FY2003 or (b) an amount that is at least 22% and no more than 25% of sales.
 With the Tax Commissioner's approval, the transfer may exceed 25%.